CrisGuzmanS/laravox-backup/README.md

 `php artisan backup:store`

-it saves the current state of your database with your APP_NAME variable
+it saves the current state of your database with your `APP_NAME` variable in your .env file

 `php artisan backup:store {name}`

 it does the same than the previous command, but stores the file with the {name} typed.

 `php artisan backup:restore`

+restore the database stored with the `APP_NAME` variable in your .env file

+`php artisan backup:restore {name}`

+restore the database stored with the `{name}`

 `php artisan backup:list`